rahulagarwal/androidto-alerts/README.md

 This is an Android app that demonstrates the use of the Android Cloud to Device Messaging (C2DM) Framework.
 Its a simple alerting app that receives push alert notifications sent from a server and notifies the user.

+An implementation of a server that pushes alerts to this app can be found [here](http://github.com/rahulagarwal/androidto-alertspusher).

 Details around the Android C2DM Framework can be found [here](http://code.google.com/android/c2dm/index.html).

 ## Device Compatibility